neondatabase/website/content/docs/guides/vercel-app.md

     1. Select **Settings** > **Environment Variables**.
 You should see the `PGHOST`, `PGUSER`, `PGDATABASE`, `PGPASSWORD`, and `DATABASE_URL` variable settings added by the integration.
     ![Verify Vercel settings](/docs/guides/ns_verify_vercel.png)

-## Deploy a preview using the Neon integration
+## Deploy a preview

 You have successfully added the Neon integration.
 It's now time to try it.
 In the following steps, you will create a local Git branch to update the  **naturesnap** application and database schema.
-You will add a table to the database called `UserTopics`, which will associate a user with a topic (e.g., boats, flowers, islands, etc.), and you will change the application so that that it displays topics in black and white to indicate which topics a user has not participated.
+You will then add a table to the database called `UserTopics`, which associates a user with a topic (e.g., boats, flowers, islands, etc.), and change the application so that that it displays topics in black and white to indicate which topics a user has not participated.
+Finally, you will commit your changes and create a pull request, which triggers a deployment preview.
 The changes are already present in the **naturesnapp** application code, so you only need to uncomment a few lines.

 ### Update the schema and application